rosidijourneycode/laravel11-reactinertia-ProjectManagement/README.md

-# Project Name

-A full-stack web application built with Laravel 11, React, and Inertia.js.
+A simple project management application using Laravel 11 and React.

-## Table of Contents
+The project was developed for the following YouTube tutorial from The Code Holic.
 - [Introduction](#introduction)
 - [Features](#features)
 - [Requirements](#requirements)